transientskp/tkp/documentation/getstart/concepts/mongodb.rst

 possibly to run a complete survey without installing it.
 However, if storing image data is required, you will need to `install MongoDB
 <http://docs.mongodb.org/manual/installation/>`_ along with the Trap and
-configure the :ref:`persistence step <step-persistence>` appropriately.
+configure the :ref:`persistence step <stage-persistence>` appropriately.